Raed Fares (activist): Radio Fresh

 Fares set up Radio Fresh FM in 2013, in order to provide "independent news to the Syrian people".
-The station was setup in Kafranbel, and reaches audiences in Idlib, Aleppo, and Hamah provinces.
+The station was set up in Kafranbel and reaches audiences in Idlib, Aleppo, and Hamah provinces.
 Radio Fresh broadcasts information critical of both radical Islamist groups like al-Qaeda and ISIL, as well as the regime of President Assad.
 The Hay'at Tahrir al-Sham (HTS) militant group, which controls the area, had ordered Radio Fresh to stop broadcasting music and to take women off the air.
 Radio Fresh responded by playing sounds such as tweeting birds and ticking sounds, clucking chickens and bleating goats, and modifying women's voices with computer software, as a sarcastic gesture against these demands.
 Radio Fresh provided media training for more than 2500 young men and women to allow them to be able to become citizen-journalists and cover the news in Syria.

 Radio Fresh is partly funded by the Human Rights Foundation, which organises the Oslo Freedom Forum.
 Fares spoke at an Oslo Freedom Forum event in 2017.